ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 # Introduction 👋

-- Dagger 2 is a fast dependency injector for Android and Java.
-(Not a service locator)
+- Dagger 2 is a fast dependency injector for Android and Java
 - One of goals is having compile time safety
 - It is written for only Java in mind
 - It is used extensively outside of Android ecosystem

+^ It is a powerful tool for big project
+^ Compile time safety and no runtime involvement are main goal ^ No magic or hack behind it
+^ It is used in Google as well

 ---

 # Dagger 2 and Kotlin ☕ 🗡

 - Dagger 2 can work with Kotlin
-- Generated code is plain Java source code
+- But generated code is plain Java source code
 - Kotlin generated code won't like to happen

 ---

 # Dagger Qualifiers 🗡

-- Qualifiers used to identify dependencies with identical signatures
+Qualifiers used to identify dependencies with identical signatures

   - Factories use qualifiers to decide the instance use
   - Can create your own qualifier annotations, or just use @Named.
   - Apply qualifiers by annotating the field or parameter of interest.
   - The type and qualifier annotation will both be used to identify the dependency.

+^ If there are multiple different instance of same class/interface in graph ^ Passing String, Int or similar type into Graph will work for first one ^ But it will start failing when there are multiple provider for them

 ---

 # Retention Annotation

-- Use Kotlin retention annotations instead of Java retention
+Use Kotlin retention annotations instead of Java retention

+  - Java retention support is depreceted in Kotlin
   - At least BINARY retention but RUNTIME is ideal
   - Dagger 2 doesn’t operate on source files
   - Annotations are necessary for kapt

+^ Determines whether an annotation is stored in binary output and visible for reflection

 ---